 At December 31, 2022, Con Edison has a New York State NOL of \$892 million, primarily as a result of accelerated tax depreciation.
 A deferred tax asset of \$84 million has been recognized for these New York State NOL carryforwards that will begin to expire, if unused, in 2038, and no valuation allowance is needed as it is more likely than not that the deferred tax asset will be realized.
-In addition, Con Edison has a deferred tax asset on its New York City NOL carryforward of \$17 million that will begin to expire, if unused, in 2035, and a related valuation allowance of \$14 million as it is not more likely than not that the deferred tax asset of \$46 million on other state net operating loss carryforwards that will begin to expire if unused in 2038, and have a related valuation allowance of \$10 million, as it is not more likely than not that the deferred tax assets will be realized.
+In addition, Con Edison has a deferred tax asset on its New York City NOL carryforward of \$17 million that will begin to expire, if unused, in 2035, and a related valuation allowance of \$14 million as it is not more likely than not that the deferred tax assets will be realized.
+Con Edison also has a deferred tax asset of \$46 million on other state net operating loss carryforwards that will begin to expire if unused in 2038, and have a related valuation allowance of \$10 million, as it is not more likely than not that the deferred tax assets will be realized.